 No Free Speech

-Bruneian journalists don’t want free speech, he told us, and pointed to instances in other countries that the introduction of free speech led to demonstrations and protests.
+Bruneian journalists don’t want free speech, he told me, and pointed to instances in other countries that the introduction of free speech led to demonstrations and protests.
 That’s a small price to pay, I told him.
 He shook his head.

 Truthfully, the journalist said, most Brunei journalists don’t want free speech because it means they’ll have to start doing real work.